dphanksjr/dna-toolset/README.md

 # dna-toolset
 DNA Toolset

 Python based toolkit that creates a random string of dna/rna or allows you to enter your own string.
-The appication has the following functionsL
+The appication has the following functions:

 -Gets the sequence info<br/>
 -Nucleotide Frequency<br/>